Aleksander Czekanowski: Research between the Yenisei River and the Lena River (1872–1875)

-In 1872, Czekanowski proposed to the Geographical Society to explore the area between Yenisei and Lena, which at the time was still a "big white spot" in terms of hyrodgraphy and relief.
+In 1872, Czekanowski proposed to the Geographical Society to explore the area between Yenisei and Lena, which at the time was still a "big white spot" in terms of hydrography and relief.
 The company commissioned him to lead a small research expedition lasting two years, to which Ferdinand Ferdinandovich Miller was appointed to its staff as astronomer and physicist.
 From 1872 to 1875, the two explored Central Siberian Plateau.

 The first expedition began in March 26 1873 when Czekanowski went from Irkutsk to the source of the Lena, where he studied the geological structure of the banks of the upper reaches of the Lena and Angara rivers.
 When the ice drift began on the Angara, physicist Miller and the Nakhalny topographer joined him from Irkutsk.
 May 12 the group moved in boats along the Angara River to the headwaters Lower Tunguska.
 Over the three summer months of 1873, travellers traced the entire course of the Lower Tunguska to its mouth, plotting it on a map and determining its length (2989 km).
 It was the second scientific expedition to the Lower Tunguska after Daniel Messerschmidt (1723).
 In September 1873, the expedition, having passed the Arctic Circle, reached the Yenisei and by November 5 had returned to Irkutsk.
 The main result of this expedition was the discovery of a huge trap cover (the Middle Siberian Traps), traced by him along the valley of the Lower Tunguska for over 1900 kilometers.
 In addition, Czekanowski's “Additional information to the map of the Lower Tunguska River" for the first time described the territory along the river as a plateau – a hill with characteristic table mountains.
 He had in fact made the scientific discovery of the Central Siberian Plateau and described the relief of its central part.